What is Omega-3?

 -

-Cardiovascular support to handle exertion (2,9)
+Cardiovascular support during prolonged exertion (2,9)

 -